HVML/PurC/README.md

   -T --toolkit-style
         The toolkit style for the HVML programs which do not run in parallel.
         This option is only valid if the page type is `plainwin` or `widget`.

+  -A --transition-style
+        The transition style for the HVML programs which do not run in parallel.
+        This option is only valid if the page type is `plainwin`.

+  -s --allow-switching-rdr=< true | false >
+        Allow switching renderer.

   -l --parallel
         Execute multiple programs in parallel.